 Of course, there are a few barriers that could make the process a rough one if you don’t plan ahead.
-The key is to not let potential speed bumps like these stand in the way if the time is right for a refresh:
+The key is to not let potential speed bumps like these stand in the way:

 - Entrenched socialization: Your target audience has been well-socialized across the organization, and teams are used to thinking about a particular segment when making a business decision.

 - Entrenched segmentation dimensions: Similarly, teams might be used to thinking about consumers in relation to whatever underlying dimension supports your existing segmentation (e.g., high vs. low service expectations).
 In this case, a new dimension could confuse things.

 - Current projects: Is there a major research study underway that’s using the current segmentations?
 Would an update impact the timeline or usability of the final results?